oidcproxydotnet/OidcProxy.Net/docs/gocloudnative.org/content/integration-manuals/quickstarts/azuread/quickstart.md

 author: Albert Starreveld
 title: Implementing the BFF Security Pattern with AzureAd
 description: Read how to implement the BFF Security Pattern with aspnetcore, Angular, and AzureAd
+tags: ["C#", "API", "aspnetcore", "OpenId Connect", "access_tokens", "Azure Active Directory", "Azure", "Azure B2c"]
 ---
-# Implementing the BFF Security Pattern with AzureAd
+# Implementing the BFF Security Pattern with AzureAd (B2c)

 Complete the following three steps to implement the BFF Security Pattern with AzureAd: